rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-You can declare as many callbacks as you want inside your callback classes.
+You can declare as many callbacks as you want inside your callback objects.

 Transaction Callbacks
 ---------------------